Updated on July 30, 2022

 That said, it also spawned a craze of producing shows based on younger versions of adult characters.
 To be fair, there’s been ongoing stories about younger versions of adult characters before.
 For example, the original Superboy was Superman as a teenager, and his adventures were published from 1945 until 1984.

 However, DC Comics did explain Superboy continuity-wise in stories.
-Most of the “kid” cartoons simply de-aged the characters without regard to keeping much semblance of consistency with the original cartoon.
+Most of the “kid” cartoons simply de-aged the characters without regard to continuity or consistency with the original cartoon.
 The most infamous of these shows was the short-lived “Yo Yogi,” about a teenage Yogi Bear and friends hanging out at “Jellystone Mall.”

 “DuckTales” debuted in 1987, and marked a major landmark in TV animation, as a show that prioritized both writing and animation quality.

 Too often, American TV animation up through the late 1980s only featured one or the other, usually the former.
-Still, one thing that helped “DuckTales” was that it was based on the classic Carl Barks Disney comics.
+“DuckTales” offered both: the animation was usually excellent (or better than much of what was on Saturday morning), and the writing benefited from being based on the classic Carl Barks Disney comics.

-Uncle Scrooge’s series led to Disney creating a similar humor/adventure series for Chip and Dale (“Rescue Rangers”).
+Uncle Scrooge’s success led to Disney creating a similar humor/adventure series for Chip and Dale (“Rescue Rangers”).
 This eventually led to an entire afternoon programming block, the “Disney Afternoon.”

-“DuckTales”‘s legacy is being part of a shift in TV animation in the late 1980s and (more prominently) the 1990s.
-Said shift (which TV Tropes dubs the “Renaissance Age of Animation”) saw other shows raising the bar on production quality: “Tiny Toons”, “The Simpsons,” “Rugrats,” etc.
+“DuckTales”‘s legacy is being the start of a boost in TV animation quality in the late 1980s and the early 1990s, the start of what TV Tropes dubs the “Renaissance Age of Animation.”
+The shows following “DuckTales” also raised the bar on quality: “Tiny Toons”, “The Simpsons,” “Rugrats,” etc.

-As for “DuckTales” itself, it finally received a revival/reboot in 2017, 30 years after its debut.
+As for “DuckTales” itself, it finally received a reboot in 2017, 30 years after its debut.

 That wraps up my look at 1980s TV animation.
 While not necessarily the strongest decade for cartoons, the latter half of the 80s did kick off the modern era of TV animation.